sharetribe/just-enough-git/README.md

-(This articla has been posted in Sharetribe blog)
+(This article has been posted in Sharetribe blog)

 # Just enought Git for a non-developer